 WILLY UCÁN | Executive Sous Chef

 Willy Ucán, Chef Bruce’s brother, has been an integral part of the kitchen and management team for over 10 years.
 Growing up in the Yucatan Peninsula, he is a master of Mayan flavors and cooking techniques.
 He worked with Chef Bruce at his previous restaurant, the Mayan Gypsy, and over the years, has accumulated a wealth of knowledge regarding the ins and outs of a well-run kitchen.
 He is dedicated to sourcing quality, local produce and meats, and is respected by our farmers and purveyors for this commitment.

 Christina Shadle | Partner

 Christina Shadle, Chef Ucán’s wife, has helped guide the strategic direction of the Mayan Café since its inception.
 While she may not be present at the restaurant on a day-to-day basis, the results of her work can be seen at all times.
 Strongly committed to the concept of farm-to-table dining, she pointed her partners in this direction years before it gained widespread popularity.
 Christina advises both Bruce & Anne on areas including marketing, sales and staff development.
-She works full-time as the Director of Account Services for IQS Research.
+She works full-time as the Director of Investment for the Louisville Urban League.